AdrianLeon51/adrianleon/_pages/about.md

 ---
 permalink: /
 title: "Ola!
-I am Adrian"
+A brief story about me"
 excerpt: "About me"
 author_profile: true
 redirect_from: